Thursday 9 February 2023

 If you think educating others about your condition would make them more understanding or supportive, you might talk with them or give them something to read.
 One can deal with their family's lack of understanding by repeatedly reminding them of your limits.

-Educating others about ME often requires time, energy and great patience and is not always successful.
+Educating others about ME or Severe ME often requires time, energy and great patience and is not always successful.

 Most who try eventually put limits on their efforts to educate others, focusing on the relationships that are most important and recognizing that some people may never understand or be sympathetic.